clawpack/pyclaw/doc/problem.rst

     * pyclaw.BC.periodic - periodic

-    * pyclaw.BC.outflow - zero-order extrapolation
+    * pyclaw.BC.extrap - zero-order extrapolation

-    * pyclaw.BC.reflecting - solid wall conditions, assuming that the 2nd/3rd component
+    * pyclaw.BC.wall - solid wall conditions, assuming that the 2nd/3rd component
                              of q is the normal velocity in x/y.

 Other boundary conditions can be implemented by using pyclaw.BC.custom, and